 That's where Studio Two They don't use it now, though. |

-Place: Studio One Entrance (the road with the "Welcome" sign).
+Location: Studio One Entrance (the road with the "Welcome" sign).

-Time: Upon examining an old signpost (in the final game it would be replaced by the Monkey mascot).
+Context: Upon examining an old signpost (in the final game it would be replaced by the Monkey mascot).

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Phoenix: